TimDarius/loutimalmtest/README.md

 | GITHUB_TOKEN |

 ### backfill-main-to-dev.yml
+Export solution from DEV as unmanaged, upload export solution to GitHub artifact store, pack solution as unmanaged and deploy to dev/hotfix

 ### export-and-branch.yml
 Export unmanaged solution from environmnet , unpack the solution, prepare for check-in, commit and create branch.